cloud-gov/cg-site/_docs/deployment/docker.md

 Details are in the Cloud Foundry documentation for [deploying an app with Docker](https://docs.cloudfoundry.org/devguide/deploy-apps/push-docker.html#private-repo).
 If you want to build your own Docker image, or if you want to read more about the implementation, check out the [Docker documentation](http://docs.cloudfoundry.org/adminguide/docker.html) in the Cloud Foundry project.

-Once you push a Docker image as your application, cloud.gov cannot update the baseline for your application, so you are responsible for keeping it up to date. **You are responsible** for maintaining the operating system, libraries, application code, and all of the associated configuration.
+Once you push a Docker image as your application, Cloud.gov cannot update the baseline for your application, so you are responsible for keeping it up to date. **You are responsible** for maintaining the operating system, libraries, application code, and all of the associated configuration.
 See [this chart of responsibilities]({{ site.baseurl }}{% link _docs/technology/responsibilities.md %}).
 This is not a recommended path and is only viable in some use cases; be aware that you lose a large set of features and some of the benefits of a PaaS system by leveraging this functionality.

 Here are some considerations to keep in mind when deciding to use Docker images instead of supported buildpacks in your application's deployment: